Table of Contents

 The term valvular aortic stenosis refers to a narrowing of the orifice that connects the heart and aorta.
 Often, the term aortic stenosis is used synonymously, although it refers more specifically to a narrowing of the valve.

 Prevalence of valvular aortic stenosis

 Causes of valvular aortic stenosis

-Calcifying processes that are common, especially among over 65-year olds (bicuspid valves are affected earlier by the atherosclerotic processes), can cause valvular aortic stenosis.
+Calcifying processes that are common, especially among patients over 65 (bicuspid valves are affected earlier by the atherosclerotic processes), can cause valvular aortic stenosis.
 Rheumatic valvular aortic stenosis has become rare in industrialized countries because the responsible streptococcal infections are treated with antibiotics early on.
-Congenital forms of aortic stenosis are also possible.
+Congenital forms of aortic stenosis also occur.

 Different types of valvular aortic stenosis

-In valvular aortic stenosis, the left ventricle has to use more strength in order to maintain the cardiac output against a pathologically increased pressure gradient of the valve.
-This results in a concentric hypertrophy of the left ventricle.
-In the long run, this creates a diastolic dysfunction, resulting in pulmonary congestion and signs of heart failure.
+In valvular aortic stenosis, the left ventricle has to use more strength to maintain the cardiac output against the pathologically increased pressure gradient of the valve.
+This results in concentric hypertrophy of the left ventricle.
+Long term, this creates a diastolic dysfunction, resulting in pulmonary congestion and signs of heart failure.

 Symptoms and Clinical Presentation of Aortic Stenosis

-After strenuous exercise, syncopes and dizziness are often present because the head, as well as the peripherals, are receiving poor circulation.
-With hypertrophy of the heart, the coronary perfusion decreases, and this may lead to angina pectoris.
+After strenuous exercise, syncope and dizziness are often present because the head, as well as the peripherals, are receiving poor circulation.
+With hypertrophy of the heart, coronary perfusion decreases, and this may lead to angina pectoris.
 Cardiac output decreases during the progression of the disease.
 Signs of heart failure are clinically apparent.
-In asymptomatic patients, a valvular aortic stenosis can lead to sudden cardiac death.
+In asymptomatic patients, valvular aortic stenosis can lead to sudden cardiac death.